anadisharma5683/SIHOILS/docs/performance-optimization.md

 - Copied actual WOFF2 font files from the build output to this directory
 - Added a README.md to explain the font handling approach

-### 2. MIME Type Fix
+### 2. MIME Type Fix (Improved Approach)

+**Changes made in `next.config.ts`**:
+- Added specific header configurations for different static asset types:
+  - CSS files: `text/css` Content-Type with proper caching
+  - JavaScript files: `application/javascript` Content-Type with proper caching
+  - Font files: `font/woff2` Content-Type with proper caching
+- Moved all static asset header handling from `vercel.json` to `next.config.ts` to align with Next.js best practices
+- Simplified `vercel.json` to only include the basic catch-all route

 **Changes made in `vercel.json`**:
+- Removed complex route configurations that were conflicting with Next.js asset handling
-- Reordered routes to ensure static assets are handled before the catch-all route
+- Simplified to only include the basic catch-all route
-- Added specific routes for different file types with proper MIME types:
-  - JavaScript files: `application/javascript`
-  - CSS files: `text/css`
-  - Font files: `font/woff2`
-- Made route patterns more specific using file extensions
-- Added a pattern to handle hashed directory names in the static path
-- Ensured proper cache control headers for all static assets

-**Changes made in `next.config.ts`**:
-- Added comprehensive header configurations for different static asset types
-- Added cache control headers for chunks, css, and media files
-- Added `output: 'standalone'` for better deployment optimization
-- Enhanced security headers with proper Content Security Policy
+- This prevents conflicts between Vercel routing and Next.js static asset serving

 ## Benefits